virtualcitySYSTEMS/map-ui/documentation/INTERNATIONALIZATION.md

 This new VcsModule configuration file can now be loaded as a VcsModule in the vcMap.

-## Setup Vue/VueI18n/VcsApp
+## Setup Vue/VueI18n/VcsUiApp

-To setup a VcsApp with I18n support the VueI18n Plugin must be registered with the used Vue instance.
-There is a 1:1 relationship between a VcsApp, a VueI18n instance and a Vue instance.
+There is a 1:1 relationship between a VcsUiApp, a VueI18n instance and a Vue instance.

+This relationship between the VcsUiApp and a VueI18n instance is set on VcsUiApp initialization.
-To setup the relationship between the VcsApp and a VueI18n instance the `setupI18n` function can be used.
-The `setupI18n` function will setup listeners on the `i18n` Collection and the `localeChanged` event to synchronize the messages and currentLocale with the VueI18n instance.
+Within the constructor of VcsUiApp, the VueI18n instance is created and using the `setupI18n` function listeners on the `i18n` Collection and the `localeChanged` event are set up to synchronize the messages and currentLocale with the VueI18n instance.
+The last step is binding the VueI18n instance of the VcsUiApp to the Vue instance.

-Example setup to load a VcsApp, setup Vue and VueI18n
+Example setup to init a VcsApp, setup Vue and VueI18n (see [initApp](../src/init.js) and [i18n](../src/vuePlugins/i18n.js)):

 ```javascript
 import {